Last Updated on October 20, 2022

 Longboard manufacturers tend to imply either of the following four mounting styles – top mount, drop through, drop deck, and double drop.

 As a beginner, you can choose any of the above mounting styles.
 However, if you want my vote, I would vote for drop-through, as it gives the desired stability, responsiveness, and versatility.

 A longboard deck can have three levels of flexibility.
 Flexible, medium flexible, and stiff.
-I recommend using the flexible deck to beginners.
-It’s because flexible decks provide shock absorbance support, which is essential for the learners to ensure comfortable rides.
+I recommend using the flexible deck for beginners.
+It’s because flexible decks provide shock absorbance support, which is essential for learners to ensure comfortable rides.